And What Causes Sinus Infections?

 In the case of acute sinusitis, these symptoms usually persist for seven to 10 days.
 If your sinus problems last more than 12 weeks, you have chronic sinusitis and should consult a medical professional.

-Stop the Spread of Contagious Sinus Infections
+Stop the Spread of Sinus Infections Contagious

 If you suspect a virus is the underlying cause, adopt these habits to minimize the risk of spreading it around: